 At the Functions button you can find the following tools:

-Fixate Auto Slots turns auto slots into fixed ones that do not continue finding best matching colors but use the
+Fixate Auto Slots turns auto slots into fixed ones that do not continue finding best matching colors but use the current ones permanently.

 Flip switches the color slot order.

 Sort will order all colors by the selected criteria.